 New museum exhibit showcases unique history of Mill Avenue

 Saloons of the 1890s equipped with horse-parking, Gila monster hotel fights and parades that embraced diversity long before Tempe was a city or Arizona a state.
-Discover these stories and many more at Tempe History Museum’s new feature exhibit, Walking Mill Avenue, opening on May 14.
+Discover these stories and many more at Tempe History Museum’s new feature exhibit, Walking Mill Avenue.

 The Community Room hosts temporary art exhibits around its perimeter.